How in the hell is Neal Brown still at Troy?

 Mack Brown and Les Miles hold power conference head coaching jobs again (at UNC and Kansas, respectively), and Neal Brown is still at Troy.

-FBS programs opened their eyes to hiring successful FCS coaches — NDSU’s Chris Klieman to Kansas State, JMU’s Mike Houston to ECU, Chattanooga’s Tom Arth to Akron, Austin Peay’s Will Healy to Charlotte — and Neal Brown is still at Troy.

-Scot Loeffler just got himself a real, honest-to-god FBS head coaching job, and Neal Brown can’t get himself a promotion.
+FBS programs opened their eyes to hiring successful FCS coaches — NDSU’s Chris Klieman to Kansas State, JMU’s Mike Houston to ECU, Chattanooga’s Tom Arth to Akron, Austin Peay’s Will Healy to Charlotte — and Scot Loeffler just got himself a real, honest-to-god FBS head coaching job.
+But Neal Brown can’t get himself a promotion.

 I have no idea how this happened.
 It’s like he’s been forgotten.